stormmore/queries

 $product = $queries->find('products', ['id' => 5]);

-Finding all products in the category
+Find all products in a category:

 $products = $queries->findAll('products', ['category_id' => 10]);

-Count products
+Count products:

 $count = $queries->count('products', ['in_sale' => true]);